lukasjapan/bme280-web/README.md

 # Webpack development server for on-the-fly js updates
 ./bin/webpack-dev-server

-# Start the logger - in development mode random data is inserted in the database
+# Start the logger - in development mode random data is inserted into the database
 ./bin/bme280-logger

 # Start the web frontend